rainwyr/IST590/Lab10.md

 Follow **Assignment** Part 1.
 For this challenge, you can choose one of the two options:

-1) Research an anecdote of how someone found information on Shodan that would otherwise be hard to find on Google, OR*
+1) Research an anecdote of how someone found *interesting* information on Shodan that would otherwise be hard to find on Google, OR

 2) Find a webcam on Shodan that is in use.
 Explain your filter and screenshot the webcam image.